 The word house is related to Dutch huis and German Haus, and their ancient ancestor may have been a root meaning ‘to hide’ found also in huddle (late 16th century).
 The House of Commons was first called by that name in the early 17th century, quickly followed by the Houses of Parliament, and the House of Lords.
 The house music heard in clubs from 1986 onwards was probably named after the Warehouse, a club in Chicago where the music was first popular.
 See also hussy

-- informal Have a very good and friendly relationship: Gav and my Aunt Janice got on like a house on fireMore example sentences
+- 1.1Excellently: Ben and my aunt got along like a house on fireMore example sentences

 house and home

 - A person’s home (used for emphasis): some people sell house and home to sit in a boat writing booksMore example sentences

 - At the same time, he postulated that ‘a woman's duty is to see to house and home.’

 - You certainly love her, but don't forget about all those times when her brother invited himself over for dinner, unannounced of course, eating the two of you out of house and home.

 - Also if you get too many deer in one place they can eat themselves out of house and home,’ Mr Cubby added.